 Manufacturing Membranes with Eastman™ Cellulose Acetate

-Membranes are used everyday in a variety of critical applications including water treatment, natural gas separation, beverage clarification, and HVAC.
-The composition of membranes vary based on application but in general they can be categorized as organic or inorganic based on the material that the membrane is composed of.
-Organic membranes are typically made from natural and synthetic polymers like cellulose acetate, polysulfones, PVDF, and polyamides.
-Inorganic membranes typically consist of metal, ceramics, and zirconates.
-Selection of an appropriate membrane material depends on a variety of factors including operating conditions, feed solution, and application.
-The advantages and disadvantages of each membrane type and the materials they are composed of should be carefully considered.
+Membranes are used every day to provide filtration in a variety of applications critical to industry and infrastructure, including water treatment, natural gas separation, beverage clarification, and HVAC.
+The composition of filtration membranes varies based on application, but generally, they can be categorized as organic or inorganic based on the material the membrane filter is composed of.
+Organic filtration membranes are typically made from natural and synthetic polymers, such as cellulose acetate, polysulfones, PVDF, and polyamides.
+Inorganic filtration membranes are usually made of metal, ceramics, and zirconates.
+Selecting an appropriate membrane filter material depends on various factors, including operating conditions, feed solution, desired pore size, and application.
+The advantages and disadvantages of each filter type and the materials they are composed of should be carefully considered.

 Inorganic

-Inorganic membranes consist of metal, ceramic, glass, and other inorganic material.
-They are traditionally used for applications with the most challenging conditions where high chemical and thermal stability are of utmost importance.
-While inorganic membranes excel in durability they usually are cost prohibitive for many standard filtration applications.
+Inorganic filters are made of metal, ceramic, glass, or other inorganic materials that possess characteristics of high durability in challenging conditions.
+These filters are traditionally used for applications where high chemical and thermal stability are of utmost importance.
+While inorganic membrane filters excel in durability, they are usually cost prohibitive for many standard filtration applications.
+Furthermore, inorganic filters can only be manufactured in relatively large pore sizes and are typically only used for microfiltration or ultrafiltration applications.

 Organic

-Organic membranes are composed of one or more synthetic or naturally occurring polymers.
-These polymers include polyamides, polypropylene, PVDS, polyether sulfones, cellulose esters, and many others.
-The properties of organic membranes depend heavily on the polymers they are made of.
-Selection of polymers for organic membranes should be based on application and manufacturing methods.
-Organic membranes are cost efficient and make up a majority of industrial membranes.
-The remainder of this article focuses on selection of polymers for organic membranes.
+Organic membrane filters are composed of one or more synthetic or naturally occurring polymers.
+These polymers include polyamides, polypropylene, PVDF, polyether sulfones, and cellulose esters.
+The characteristics of organic membranes depend greatly on the polymers they are made of.
+For example, the surface energy and hydrophobicity of the polymer should be considered to determine whether water or an organic solvent will be filtered.
+Polymer selection for organic membrane filters takes into account the application and the available filter manufacturing methods.
+Organic membranes are highly cost-efficient and make up the majority of industrial membranes used today.
+They are also made with various pore sizes that facilitate filtration processes all the way from microfiltration to nanofiltration to reverse osmosis.
+The remainder of this article focuses on polymer selection for fabricating organic membrane filters.

 Choosing Membrane Materials

-There are a variety of different polymers that can be used for the manufacture of organic membranes including polyamides, fluorinated polymers like PVDF, polysulfones, and cellulose based polymers like cellulose esters.
-The properties of these polymers vary and the intended use of the membrane should be carefully considered when choosing a membrane material.
-The table below lists polymers used to make membranes and compares important properties for membrane performance, efficiency, and durability.
+As mentioned, a variety of polymers can be used to manufacture organic membranes, such as polyamides, fluorinated polymers like PVDF, polysulfones, and cellulose-based polymers like cellulose acetate.
+The physical characteristics of these polymers vary, and the intended use of the membrane should be considered when choosing a membrane material.
+The table below lists polymers used to make organic membranes and compares important properties for filter durability, performance, and efficiency.

 Why Use Eastman™ Cellulose Acetate